Field Notes · Leather & Craft

 The Bottom Line

-Texture, smell, brand, water.
+Texture, smell, brand, water — plus a hard look at the grade.
 Four tests, ten seconds each, and the fakes fail every one of them.
 Apply them before you pay, and "great deal" listings sort themselves out fast.

-Or skip the detective work entirely — every wallet we make is cut from American full-grain hide and saddle-stitched by hand in Mansfield, Texas.
+Or skip the detective work entirely — every wallet we make is cut from American full-grain hide and stitched by hand on leather sewing machines in Mansfield, Texas.
 See the wallets — or our handmade leather knife sheath — backed by the No Bull Guarantee.